 Get some grains from a friend, or buy some water kefir grains from Amazon.
 Just don’t use milk-kefir grains.
 These are NOT the same thing!

 Spring water is best—chlorine will slow down (or kill) your grains.
 Also, don’t use honey.
-It is anti-bacterial, and since this is a culture, the honey might slow the culture (or stop it dead in its tracks).
+It is anti-bacterial, so it can slow the culture down (or stop it dead in its tracks).

 I tried palm sugar, but I thought it turned out weird.

-I tried raw sugar, but killed the grains (after using the raw sugar for a month).
-I had to get some grains back from a friend I’d gave some too.
+I tried organic raw sugar, but killed the grains (after using the raw sugar for a month).
+I had to get some grains back from a friend I’d given some to.
 Luckily, she hadn’t killed hers!

 Oh, and never add fresh pineapple to the first ferment; one woman posted that her grains got irreparably altered, in a bad way.
 Maybe it’s the extra enzymes in the pineapple?
 I’m not going to use pineapple.

 But what can you do?
 This is a fairly easy process, though it will take a little maintenance every few days.
 The kefir grains will “eat through” their food supply, depending on how much sugar/molasses is dissolved into the water.
 Within one or two days, you’ll want to rinse them (I use regular tap water for rinsing), and add them to a fresh jar of sugar/molasses water.
-You can tell by tasting it after the first 24 hours–if the brew still tastes sweet, you can let it ferment for another day or two, before bottling it for the second ferment.
+You can tell by tasting it after the first 24-48 hours–if the brew still tastes sweet, you can let it ferment for another day or two, before bottling it for the second ferment.

-Kefir Management: When I’m getting bogged down with extra kefir, I throw all but few tablespoons of the grains away.
+Kefir Management: When I’m getting bogged down with extra kefir, I throw out all but few tablespoons of the grains.
 It takes longer for fewer grains to eat through the sugar water.
 (The more grains you have, the more quickly they eat through a new batch of sugar water.)

 Vacation time?
-I can also slow the kefir process down by refrigerating the jar of grains, sugar, molasses and water.
+You can also slow the kefir process down by refrigerating the jar of grains, sugar, molasses and water.
 Put twice the amount of sugar and molasses in, if leaving for a week or so.
 That buys some time!
 To get the grains active again, bring the jar out of the fridge.
 Drain off the old liquid into a fermenting bottle, and give the grains some fresh sugar-water to liven them back up.

-The grains multiply; put the extras in tbhe compost pile, or give to a friend (or even eat them), or just throw ’em out.
+The grains multiply; put the extras in the compost pile, or give to a friend (or even eat them?), or just throw ’em out.
 More will be created!

 - 1 slice lemon (if available)

-- Kefir grains (a half cup or so)
+- Kefir grains (a half cup, more or less)

-1. Fill a quart jar with: > 1/3 c. white sugar > 1-2 tsp. molasses > (Optional) 1 slice lemon > spring water (leaving a few inches’ space at the top)
+1. Fill a quart jar with: > 1/3 c. white sugar > 1 tsp. molasses > (Optional) 1 slice lemon > 3-4 c. spring water (leaving space at the top for adding the grains)

 2. Add lid and shake jar vigorously until sugar and molasses are mixed in.

-3. Add rinsed kefir grains, cover with plastic wrap or lid.
+3. Add rinsed kefir grains, cover with a lid.